 If the entire team is trained on the five steps above, over time they’ll learn how to take negative customer situations and turn them into satisfied customers.
 Along the way many funny stories will accumulate as customers sometimes show bizarre behavior when they’re angry.

-Any team can use the steps outlined above to move customer satisfaction scores in a positive direction.
+Any team can use the steps outlined above to move its IT Service Desk’s customer satisfaction scores in a positive direction.
 By considering these steps and changing the way the IT service desk team interacts with, and responds to, customers, very positive results can be created in a very short amount of time.